-When it comes to bread there is, for me, nothing better than a wholesome, dark, grainy slice of Scandinavian “rugbrød” as we call it.
-Being from Denmark, I grew up on this stuff and it is the one food I have truly missed since leaving 8 years ago.
-No other bread, whether it be sourdough, rye or pumpernickel, come even to close to being half as good as the original Danish versions, which are left in cooling rooms for days before being baked to perfection.
+When it comes to bread there is, for me, nothing better than a wholesome, dark, grainy slice of dense Scandinavian rye bread.
+Being from Denmark, I grew up on this stuff and don’t think any other bread come even to close to being half as good as the original Danish versions, which are left in cooling rooms for days before being baked to perfection.

 |Healthy Nut & Seed Bread|| || |

 - ¼ cup (60 ml) uncooked white quinoa

 - ¼ cup (60 ml) uncooked wholegrain wheat kernels (wheat berries)

 - ½ cup (120 ml) sunflower seeds

 - ½ cup (120 ml) pumpkin seeds

 - ½ cup (120 ml) halved hazelnuts (or almonds)